perkygva/full-stack-wd/Project1_MovieWS/README.md

 It is a simple script to create a webpage to host movie names, posters, and link to the movie's trailer on youtube by clicking on the poster.

-# Running the script
+## Running the script

-Provide a list of movies and run entertainment.py which will download all the information for each movie, including its poster.
-A separate list needs to be provided with the links to each trailer, as that functionality was bugging and not included for the moment.
+1. Save fresh_tomatoes.py.
+"Fork this repository to create your own copy in GitHub.
+2. Run entertainment.py
+3. Additional Options:
+  - Movies can be changed by inputting a list of movie titles (name needs to match OMDB format).
+  - At the moment, list of youtube trailer links also needs to be created in same order (next iteration will have this automatic).

+That's it, your website should open with the poster of your favorite movies (or my favorite movies) and you can visualize the trailer's by clicking on the poster.